onzfonz/comp227/src/content/3/en/part3c.md

 ### Verifying frontend and backend integration

-When the backend gets expanded, it's a good idea to test the backend first with **the browser, Postman or the VS Code REST client**.
+When the backend gets expanded, it's a good idea to test the backend first with **the browser, Postman or the Webstorm REST client**.
 Next, let's try creating a new task after taking the database into use:

 ![VS code rest client doing a post](../../images/3/46e.png)

 Only once everything has been verified to work in the backend, is it a good idea to test that the frontend works with the backend.
-It is highly inefficient to test things exclusively through the frontend.
+***It is highly inefficient to test things exclusively through the frontend.***

 It's probably a good idea to integrate the frontend and backend one functionality at a time.
 First, we could implement fetching all of the tasks from the database and test it through the backend endpoint in the browser.